-Heavy Bleeding With a Birth Control Implant Is (Usually) Not Dangerous
+Heavy Bleeding With a Birth Control Implant Like Nexplanon Is (Usually) Not Dangerous

 If your goal is to avoid becoming pregnant, choosing the right contraception is beyond important.
 There are many different types of contraception, such as the pill, which is taken orally on a daily basis, and the patch.
-Other forms of contraception include long-acting reversible contraceptives (LARCs), such as a copper intrauterine device (IUD), a hormonal IUD and the hormonal contraceptive implant.
+Other forms of contraception include long-acting reversible contraceptives (LARCs), such as a copper intrauterine device (IUD), a hormonal IUD and the hormonal contraceptive implant, nexplanon, for example.

 These forms of birth control last anywhere from three to 10 years and are good options for people who want long-term and effective prevention of pregnancy.
 The implant, inserted into an arm and lasting up to three years, is a particularly popular option among many people.
 The implantation process is relatively painless as doctors usually give patients a localized anesthetic when they insert the implant, which is a small, thin rod.

 It can be difficult to know what is or isn't normal, such as spotting while on the implant.
-According to Planned Parenthood, the implant makes periods much lighter, and one-third of people say they stop getting their periods after a year, so the presence of blood can be concerning.
+According to Planned Parenthood, the implant makes periods much lighter, and one-third of people say they stop getting their periods after a year, so bleeding, spotting or clots can be concerning.

 "Some patients can have spotting for up to three months after insertion," said Corey Babb, D.O., a certified OB-GYN in Oklahoma.
 This occurs because the implant releases the hormone progestin to prevent pregnancy.
 It can take a while for your body to acclimate to the hormone.

 Fellow gynecologist Barbara Levy, M.D., of California, said the (sometimes heavy) bleeding can last longer than three months depending on how thick your uterine lining was when the implant was placed and how sensitive your body is to the change in hormones.